 Tinnitus is a symptom defined as the perception of sound in the absence of an external source.
 It can be in one ear or both ears.

-In this article, I’ll discuss all these treatment options to help you control your ears’ ringing and reduce your tinnitus.
-The treatment helps all my patients to reduce the buzzing in their ear.
+In this article, I’ll discuss all these treatment options to help you control your ears’ ringing and reduce tinnitus.
+The treatment helps all my patients to reduce the buzzing in their ears.

 So let’s get started!

 The cause of tinnitus is unclear, but there’s evidence of factors contributing to ringing in the ears.